thegooddocsproject/request-for-comment/template-contributing-guide.md

   </tr>
 </table>

-For more detailed information about each deliverable, see (Template Deliverables)[template-deliverables.md].
+For more detailed information about each deliverable, see [Template Deliverables](template-deliverables.md).

 ## Overview of the template writing phases